shidel/fd-nls/README.md

 ### Licensing

-All user accepted user contributions in this project are required for their submissions to accept and bound by the overall license of this project and any software projects their submission is related.
+All user accepted contributions in this project are required for their submissions to accept and bound by the overall license of this project and any software projects their submission is related.
 Any accepted submission will automatically be licensed by the GNU General Public License, version 2 or later.